RESTFest/2017.restfest.org/us/workshop.md

 5. Avoiding Hard Versioning

 ## Desired Outcomes
-Understand REST and Hypermedia
+* Understand REST and Hypermedia
-Know how to build a REST Service
+* Know how to build a REST Service
-Know how to build a REST/Hypermedia Client
+* Know how to build a REST/Hypermedia Client
-Know what it takes to build services that can changer w/o breaking clients Have an example of a running REST service and Hypermedia client
+* Know what it takes to build services that can change without breaking clients
+* Have an example of a running REST service and Hypermedia client

 ## Schedule